-An incident report is written when an incident takes place regardless if damages were made to properties.
-But if there are damages, then the incident report will be accompanied by a damage report to document what, when, and how the damages were incurred, how much damage was made, and which circumstances caused the damage.
+An incident report is primarily written when an incident takes place regardless of whether any damages were caused to properties or not.
+But in any case of damages occurring, the incident report will be accompanied by a damage report.
+This is because it helps document where, when, how the damages were incurred, to what degree the damage was made, and under which circumstances the damage was caused.
+You may also see report samples.

 Equipment Damage Report Template